FalianWanlin/falian-creator-ui/README.md

 ## 🔐 License & IP Rights

 This project is released under a **Custom Non-Commercial License (CNCL v1.0)**.
+✅ This repository is open for viewing and learning purposes only.
+🚫 Any form of AI model fine-tuning, redistribution, or code mining is strictly prohibited.

 > © 2025 Falian Wanlin.
 All rights reserved.
 > This system was **co-developed with AI** and is protected by **intellectual property and design rights**.